 The Number of EDMG Groups field indicates the number of EDMG Group fields.

-The EDMG Group field defines a group and is formatted as shown in Figure 53.
+The EDMG Group Tuples field contains one or more EDMG Group Tuple subfields and the EDMG Group Tuple subfield has the structure as shown in Figure 53.